raedamco/Apps/IOS/Pods/GooglePlaces/README.md

 visit Google's Getting Started Guides for the [Google Places API for iOS] (https://developers.google.com/places/ios-api/start).

-# Migration from version 1

-If you are using the Google Places API for iOS as part of the Google Maps SDK for iOS version 1 please check the [migration guide](https://developers.google.com/places/migrate-to-v2) for more information on upgrading your project.

 # License and Terms of Service

 By using the Google Places API for iOS, you accept Google's Terms of